-The Ks community was born in May 2008 bringing together families of children diagnosed with Kleefstra syndrome.
+The Ks community was born in May 2008 bringing together families of individuals diagnosed with Kleefstra syndrome.
 Whilst our team of volunteers are based in the UK, our social networking platforms and web forum allows us to reach out to families across the world.
 We rely entirely on donations and grants to fund our work.
 On 20th February 2017 we adopted small charity status (charitable unincorporated association) to better enable us to support the KS community and meet our aims.

 Kleefstra Syndrome UK’s aims are:

-- To support families of children diagnosed with Kleefstra syndrome by encouraging members to share experiences, offer support and celebrate achievements using our social media platforms and traditional web forum.
+- To support families of individuals diagnosed with Kleefstra syndrome by encouraging members to share experiences, offer support and celebrate achievements using our social media platforms and traditional web forum.